chayleaf/notlua/README.md

 arguments, or if you want to call a table, you will still have to use `CALL`.

+The bindings are type-aware and will not let you call a function with a wrong argument count or set a Vim option to a wrong type (or any other module's value, for that matter).
+There is currently no way to disable the checks (but maybe Nix provides a way to ignore assertions?)

 Since I only use this for configuring Neovim, there are likely many Lua features might not be available (for example, you can't generate tables with both numeric and keyword keys).